 This recipe was inspired by my friend and PBS colleague, Lydia Bastianich.
 This fancy-looking dessert is so easy, you’ll just love it!
 And mine has no refined sugar or saturated fat so it’s as good for you as it is yummy!

 Makes 4 napoleons

-1 cup whole wheat pastry flour (plus more for rolling)
+1 cup sprouted whole wheat flour or whole wheat pastry flour (plus more for rolling)

 ½ cup durum flour